-Students explore the process of managing/developing their life and career.
+This is linked into the establishment of life habits and the process of managing/developing their life and career.
 They will be expected to reflect, carry out research, evaluate options, make decisions & take action.

-Students complete the Campbell Interest and Skill Survey and use their results, together with information from their journal and previous life experiences, to help them identify areas to pursue in their work and/or leisure time; they will identify skills to be developed further and explain how they plan to develop them.
+Students will be coached through a a process of self-analysis which, together with information from their journal and previous life experiences, will help them to identify areas to pursue in their work and/or leisure time in order to achieve the life balance that suits them.

+During the programme students are encouraged to use journaling and discussion sessions to reflect on and consider their values.
 At the end of the course will be asked to list 5 key values.

 Students will explore their preferred communication style; identify 3 blocks to communication and outline 5 ways to enhance communication.